oyeb/wsn-amrita/README.md

    Copy that into `serport.py` as indicated in the comments there.
 3. Run serport.py using
     `<your working dir>$ python serport.py 1`
+4. If instead you wish to use the GUI to send commands to the device as well, heres what you do:
+    `<your working dir>$ python SerControl.py`